Jet2 vs Ryanair with a Baby: The Honest Comparison

-We've flown Jet2 twice with Tallulah - to Turkey at 4 months and Norway at 13 months.
-Now we're flying Ryanair to Benidorm.
-Here's what we know so far, and we'll update this post once we've done the Ryanair comparison.
+We've flown Jet2 twice with Tallulah — to Turkey at 4 months and Norway at 13 months — and now we've done Ryanair to Benidorm at 14 months.
+Here's the honest head-to-head comparison from a family who's actually done both.

 The Quick Version